About the King Fahd Center for Middle East Studies

 The King Fahd Center for Middle East Studies is an academic and research unit in the J. William Fulbright College of Arts and Sciences at the University of Arkansas, dedicated to the study of the modern Middle East and the geo-cultural area in which Islamic civilization prospered and continues to shape world history.
 An interdisciplinary and interdepartmental area studies center that offers diverse cultural, intellectual, and educational opportunities for the University of Arkansas community, it promotes research and teaching in interdisciplinary Middle East studies.

-The Middle East Studies Program (MEST) falls under the purview of the King Fahd Center for Middle East Studies, a unique area studies center at the U of A (and unique in this country) that was founded with a $20 million endowment from the Saudi government in the mid-1990s.
+The Middle East Studies Program (MEST) falls under the purview of the King Fahd Center for Middle East Studies, a unique area studies center at the U of A founded with a $20 million endowment from the Saudi government in the mid-1990s.
 An initial endowment of $2 million, dedicated toward language, literary translation and publication was followed by a much larger $18 million gift designed to spark the foundation of a comprehensive Middle East Studies program at the undergraduate and graduate levels.

 MEST faculty includes regional specialists whose disciplines of instruction include Anthropology, Archaeology, Arabic Language and Literature, Comparative Literature, Geography, History, and Political Science, and whom offer mentorship and expertise to students in Middle East Studies.
 Interdisciplinary courses related to the Middle East and North Africa are offered each semester, supported by guest lectures, workshops and other programming offered by visiting scholars.